-The contract awarded will be issued for no more than 6 months, December 1, 2023 - May 31, 2024.
+The contract awarded will be issued for no more than 6 months, January 2024 - June 2024.
 The selected organization must be ready to begin upon receipt of award.
-Applicants must have a project lead in place who can commit at least 15 hours a week to this project to be considered for funding.
-All proposed budgets should not exceed \$45,000 for the grant period.
+Applicants must have a project lead identified to be considered for funding.
+All proposed budgets should not exceed \$100,000 for the grant period.
 Philadelphia Works reserves the right to negotiate the costs of all services upon award selection.